Viktor Hovland: 2023

 Hovland contended at The Masters and the PGA Championship, but was unable to find his first major victory.
 He shot a closing round 74 at Augusta to finish tied for 7th.
 He closed the PGA Championship at Oak Hill with a 68, ultimately falling two strokes shy of Brooks Koepka.

 In June, Hovland won the Memorial Tournament, defeating Denny McCarthy in a playoff.
 Hovland made birdie on the 17th hole to force the playoff, and was the only player to birdie 17 on the day.

 In August, Hovland shot a final round course-record 61 to win the BMW Championship at Olympia Fields Country Club near Chicago, Illinois.
 His scorecard for the final round featured twelve threes.
 This was the second event in the 2023 FedEx Cup Playoffs.
 The following week, he won the Tour Championship, as well as the FedEx Cup.
 He became the third-youngest FedEx Cup champion.

 In September 2023, Hovland played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
 The European team won 16.5–11.5 and Hovland went 3–1–1 including a win in his Sunday singles match against Collin Morikawa.
 In the Saturday foursomes session, he and Ludvig Åberg recorded a 9 and 7 victory over world number one Scottie Scheffler and reigning PGA Champion Brooks Koepka, setting a new record for the largest winning margin in an 18-hole Ryder Cup match.

 2025

 In March 2025, Hovland won the Valspar Championship for his first win since the 2023 Tour Championship.
 Hovland, who trailed Justin Thomas by three shots after 13 holes, birdied the 14th, 16th, and 17th holes to win by one.

+2026

+In June 2026, Hovland won the Travelers Championship for his first win of the year.
+He shot a total of −21 to tie with Scottie Scheffler and force a Monday playoff.
+Hovland birdied the first playoff hole to take the title.